 Perfect if you’re looking for:

 - Natural landscape

 - Arts and culture

 Bergen’s city centre is compact and a great destination to explore by foot – an easy 20 minute walk will cover the downtown area.
-For those wanting to venture further abroad, there are a variety of transport options to choose from including light rail, local busses, taxis, and ferries.
+For those wanting to venture further abroad, there are a variety of transport options to choose from including light rail, local buses, taxis and ferries.
 Understanding local bus lines can be challenging, but bus drivers are happy to help with any questions.
-A Bergen Card can be purchased for 24, 48, or 72 hours of unlimited travel on light rail and city busses.
+A Bergen Card can be purchased for 24, 48, or 72 hours of unlimited travel on light rail and city buses.

 Dining in Bergen

 The sometimes limited traditional Norwegian fair has received a facelift in more recent years, with an expanding variety of dishes making their way into the gastronomy as well as organic and locally grown produce growing in popularity to bring fresh new flavours to the table.

 Bergen has a thriving student culture which brings to life a wide range of cafes, bars and pubs.
 Enjoy your drink of choice in a variety of settings from cosy corner cafes and quiet whisky bars to glamorous espresso cafes and vaulted underground wine bars.

 - Raspeballer – potato dumplings, usually served with meats such as bacon and sausage as well as mashed rutabaga.